fietec/cleks.h/README.md

 This file will automatically set up the necessary token configuration, comment delimiters, and flags.

-Here’s a basic example to lex a JSON string using the default config:
+Here’s a basic example to lex a JSON string using the default JSON config:

 ```c